 Your days off work are approved.
 Your dog sitter is scheduled.
 Your mail is being held.
-And your tickets are booked.
+And you found an amazing Caribbean cruise deal.
 Congratulations!
 Your family is about to spend seven days sailing the high seas on one of our memorable Caribbean cruises.
 It’s quite an exciting time for all.

 But there’s still more work to be done.
 Because, let’s be honest, there’s a difference between booking a vacation and planning a vacation.
-Particularly when you’re planning a vacation and taking the differing interests of your significant other and children into consideration.
+Particularly when you’re planning an island vacation and taking the differing interests of your significant other and children into consideration.

 So, where do you start?